mmshakourig/mmshakourig/README.md

 </h4>

 <!-- https://docs.google.com/document/d/1yoJGjo3IVZirOGtYTJ-MaAU_a-VM4gDSABYx6QIepVA/edit?tab=t.0#heading=h.6a0763escck9 -->
-- Developed a vision-based assessment pipeline for Parkinson’s disease using computer-vision methods to extract clinically relevant features from video.
+- Augmented data for testing a vision-based assessment pipeline for Parkinson’s disease using computer-vision methods to extract clinically relevant features from video.
-- Built automation tools for videography manipulations and quality assessment for camera-feed feature adjustments to improve remote-assessment reliability.
+- Built automation tools for videography manipulations and quality assessment for camera-feed feature adjustments to improve Parkinson’s remote-assessment reliability.
-- Conducted literature reviews and contributed to a manuscript on video quality and remote Parkinson’s assessment to be published. **Draft available upon request**.
+- Conducted literature review and contributed to a manuscript on video quality and remote Parkinson’s assessment to be published. **Draft available upon request**.
 </details>

 <p style="margin: 8px 0;"></p>